smartcontractkit/chainlink/.changeset/silly-lies-boil.md

 "chainlink": minor
 ---

-Make websocket URL flag `WSURL` for `EVM.Nodes`, and apply logic so that:
+Make websocket URL `WSURL` for `EVM.Nodes` optional, and apply logic so that:
 * If WS URL was not provided, SubscribeFilterLogs should fail with an explicit error
 * If WS URL was not provided LogBroadcaster should be disabled
 #nops